-In setting compensation, the Committee focuses on target TDC, which consists of base salary, target bonus (or non-equity incentive compensation) and target equity awards (valued at their grant date fair value reported in the SCT).
+In setting compensation, the Committee focuses on target TDC, which consists of base salary, target bonus (or non-equity incentive compensation) and target equity awards (valued at their grant date fair value reported in the Summary Compensation Table).
 The objectives of our executive compensation program are to:

 - Attract and retain high-quality executives.
-We want to offer a competitive pay opportunity that provides for: - base salaries within a range near the median level of an executive's Benchmarking Peer Group counterparts, and - bonus and long-term equity awards that, when performance is strong, move earned TDC above the median of our Benchmarking Peers to motivate and reward strong performance. - Align executive compensation with long-term shareholder interests.
-We align compensation and long-term shareholder interests by: - o linking executive compensation to Company and executive performance; and - paying a substantial portion of TDC in: - bonuses that are at-risk and are based on specific performance measures that align payouts with Company performance, with quantitative financial performance measures accounting for 75% of the bonus calculation and qualitative business objectives, which directly support our business strategies, accounting for 25% of the bonus calculation; and - long-term equity awards, with vesting based on a three-year quantitative performance goal that aligns payouts with Company performance and whose value directly reflects our stock price.
-All of the long-term equity awards granted to our then-NEOs in our standard granting cycle in each of January 2019, 2020 and 2021 were 100% performance-based and only vest after a three-year performance period.
+We want to offer a competitive pay opportunity that provides for: - base salaries within a range near the median level of an executive's Benchmarking Peer Group counterparts, and - bonus and long-term equity award opportunities that are competitive with those of an executive's Benchmarking Peer Group counterparts, and that may be earned above or below the target opportunity, based on performance. - Align executive compensation with long-term shareholder interests.
+We align compensation and long-term shareholder interests by: - linking executive compensation to Company performance; and - paying a substantial portion of TDC in: - bonuses that are at-risk and are based on specific performance measures that align payouts with Company performance, with quantitative financial performance measures accounting for 75% of the bonus calculation and qualitative business objectives, which directly support our business strategies, accounting for 25% of the bonus calculation; and - long-term equity awards, with vesting based on a three-year quantitative performance goal that aligns payouts with Company performance and whose value directly reflects our stock price.
+All of the long-term equity awards granted to our NEOs in each of 2020, 2021 and 2022 were 100% performance-based and only vest after a three-year performance period.